City of Westminster College will provide outstanding education and training to enable our learners to achieve their full potential.

 What does the college curriculum look like?

-The college runs a number of specific courses:
+The college runs a number of specific courses within the 3 strands:

 How will the college curriculum match my child’s needs?